sbdzdz/sebastiandziadzio.github.io/_posts/2017-08-02-vector-space-models.md

 The matrix of this form is called a *term-document matrix*.
 Every document is represented by a *document vector* – a list of *weights*, each corresponding to a *term*.
 Note that the terms are limited to a pre-defined set, called a *vocabulary*.
 Any word outside of that set is simply ignored when building document vectors.
 The easiest way to build the vocabulary is to include every word that occurs in any of the documents.
 This is not always feasible, especially with large collections of documents.
 Note that the dimensionality of document vectors is the same as the size of the dictionary.

+//TODO fix code (`homar`)

-To build our basic model in Python, we first need to create the vocabulary:
+To implement our basic model in Python, we first need to build the vocabulary:

 ```python
 def build_vocabulary(documents):